Post

 • Users see web pages that change according to situations, time, requests, etc.

-• Relatively slower response as it needs to process scripts to deliver the web page
+• Relatively slower response as scripts need to be processed to deliver the web page

 • Additional costs incurred during setup as it requires an application server in addition to a web server

-• Various services possible as it dynamically provides a combination of diverse information
+• Enables various services by dynamically providing combinations of diverse information

-• Users can add, modify, and delete data from the browser depending on the web page structure
+• Depending on the web page structure, users can add, modify, and delete data from the browser

 1-2.
 Static Site Generator (SSG)